DDatkunas/Product-Analysis/README.md

 ### About the Project
 This project evaluates same-day user journeys across a three-month dataset (~4,600 daily purchases across 100 countries) to measure conversion speed trends, evaluate user behavior across acquisition channels and devices, and assess how conversion duration correlates with total revenue.
+Dataset was provided by the Turing College.

 ---
 ### The core business objective